millsp/ts-toolbelt/README.md

 ## 👏 Sponsoring issues

-**Sponsored issues have higher priority over non-critical issues**.<br>
+**Sponsored issues have higher priority over non-critical issues**.

-You can either request a new feature or a bug fix then fund it.
+You can either request a new feature or a bug fix, and then fund it.

+**The money will be transparently split with an issue's assignees.**

 <a href="https://issuehunt.io/r/pirix-gh/ts-toolbelt" target="_blank">
   <img src="https://raw.githubusercontent.com/pirix-gh/ts-toolbelt/master/.github/issuehunt.png" height="25px">